New $137 Million Our Island Home Approved At Town Meeting, One Year After Defeat

 Opponents have rarely refuted the importance of Our Island Home, instead framing the issue as a choice between the emotional appeal of the facility and the allegedly illogical financial downside.

-Nantucket is facing a wide range of expensive capital projects in the next decade, including over 200 million on this year’s warrant.
-Article 11 asks for $119 million in borrowing, the same amount the town asked for last year.
+Nantucket is facing a wide range of expensive capital projects in the next decade, including over $200 million on this year’s warrant.
+Article 11 asked for $119 million in borrowing, the same amount the town asked for last year.
 It was opposed by the Finance Committee and Capital Program Committee, two town committees that evaluate capital requests, but supported by the Select Board.
 The Finance Committee’s vote was 4-3.

 In addition to the $119 million in borrowing, the town now has to continue providing an annual subsidy to Our Island Home.
 A pro forma showed that subsidy beginning at $14.7 million and increasing to $17 million over the course of a decade, and some, including Finance Committee chair and Select Board candidate Jill Vieth, have argued that the pro forma underestimates the cost by overstating occupancy at the facility.

 The vote is a striking change of pace after voters shot down most major borrowing articles last year, including one nearly identical to Article 11.
-This year, voters were more generous.

 The $119 million appropriation will fund the construction of a 60,000-square-foot, 45-bed new nursing facility at the Sherburne Commons campus, complete with enclosed courtyards and photovoltaic solar arrays.
 Some rooms will be large enough to accommodate a second bed should OIH need to increase capacity.